 While full benefits from the fisheries on transboundary resources would require consistent management between the U.S. and Canada, it was expected that independent action could contribute to rebuilding and sustainability of some management units.
 Consequently, Canada reduced quotas in the early 1990s to promote recovery of groundfish resources, and in particular, haddock.
 At about the same time, there were increasing concerns in the U.S. about the state of the haddock resource and this led to spatial and temporal extensions of the area/season closures in 1994.
 The 1992 year-class of haddock appeared promising and informal discussions between authorities led to a commitment by both the U.S. and Canada to limit harvesting and to use this potential towards rebuilding.
 The success of these coordinated actions promoted an increased frequency of informal meetings between U.S. and Canadian authorities to discuss common concerns regarding transboundary resources.

 These consultations culminated in the formation of the Transboundary Management Guidance Committee (TMGC) to provide non-binding guidance to the two parties.
 The final agreed Terms of Reference were:

 - Develop process for implementation of TMGC's recommendations.

-- Provide guidance on principles and options for determining a US/Canadian resource sharing strategy.
+- Provide guidance on principles and options for determining a Canada-U.S. resource sharing strategy.